Religion and Science (Dharma o Vijñāna)

 Genuine improvement within Brahmo Dharma (Brāhmo Dharma Prakṛta Unnati)

-‘Brāhmo Dharma Prakṛta Unnati' (Genuine improvement within Brahmo Dharma) was first published by Bhaktivinoda Ṭhākura in Sajjana Toṣaṇī Vol.2. issue 3 in 1885.
-In this article, the Ṭhākura rejoices in the news that the ācārya of the Brāhmos (a sect of impersonalists in Kolkata founded by Raja Ram Mohan Roy) is favouring the concept of prema over jñāna.
+In this article, Bhaktivinoda Ṭhākura rejoices in the news that the ācārya of the Brāhmos (a sect of impersonalists in Kolkata founded by Raja Ram Mohan Roy) is favouring the concept of prema over jñāna.
+The piece examines this development within the Brahmo movement and its significance for Hindu reform theology.
+First published in Sajjana Toṣaṇī, Vol. 2, Issue 3, 1885.

 Considerations for Non-Vegetarians (Āmiṣabhojī-digera Jñātavya)